 Have you ever wondered why sterndrive and outboard props never seem to work very well in reverse?
 The reason is that the props are designed to provide maximum performance when going forward.
 The result is that some types of boats, such as houseboats, pontoon boats and barges are seriously challenged when slowing down, stopping, or maneuvering.
 Making a prop that was good at going in reverse has historically severely denigrated forward performance.
 Until now.
-Last year PowerTech! quietly introduced its revolutionary PowerStop! prop to its target markets and soon it will rolling out this new prop to a far wider audience.

 Report on the PowerStop!
 Prop--

-It all started about six years ago when the techs from PowerTech! were exhibiting at the Louisville, KY houseboat show.
+It all started about nine years ago when the techs from PowerTech! were exhibiting at the Louisville, KY houseboat show.
 Many of the houseboat owners complained that stopping their boats was very difficult.
 Because of the huge windage of house boats, to say nothing of their weight, accidents were common and they usually involved hitting the dock while going too fast.

 Even more interested in a solution were operators of rental houseboats and pontoon boats who were tired of high repair bills to their fleet.
 And their insurance rates were sky high as a result.
-A good solution would save them big money in insurance and the repair bills for the deductable.
+A good solution would save them big money in insurance and the repair bills for the deductible.